Citigroup CEO History

 Business historians view Prince as emblematic of bank executives during the bubble era who placed short-term profits over long-term health and stability.

-While he avoided the ethical scandals of the Weill era, Prince’s unwillingness to slow Citigroup’s dangerous mortgage risk-taking made the bank’s downfall under his leadership inevitable once conditions turned.
+While he avoided the ethical scandals of the Weill era, Prince was unable to stop Citigroup’s dangerous mortgage risk-taking which would lead to its eventual doom.

 VIKRAM PANDIT